rome/tools/CONTRIBUTING.md

 #### `cargo xtask syntax`

-This command will update the syntax of of the parsers.
+This command will update the syntax of the parsers.

+The source is generated from the [`ungram` files](https://github.com/rome/tools/blob/main/xtask/js.ungram).

 #### `cargo xtask codegen`